-In-House: Consists of first-advertising all job openings through internal Tribal communications channelsthe Tribal newsletter, and postings calculated to reach employees of the Housing Authority and its subentities, the Coquille Indian Tribe's offices and its subentities, and other Tribal entities the Coquille Economic Development Corporation and its subentities.
+In-House: Consists of advertising all job openings through internal Tribal communications channels and postings calculated to reach employees of the Housing Authority, the Coquille Indian Tribe, and other Tribal entities.

 General Public: Consists of advertising to the general public.
 The determination of where to advertise the position vacancy (locally and/or out of the area) is determined by the Executive Director.